 In 1918, Congress established Camp Bragg, an Army field artillery site named for the Confederate General Braxton Bragg.
 An aviation landing field named after 1st Lt.
 Harley H. Pope, whose JN-4 Jenny crashed in the Cape Fear River, was added a year later.
 After five years, Camp Bragg became a permanent Army post renamed Fort Bragg.
-Today, Fort Bragg and Pope Air Force Base comprise one of the world's largest military installations.
+Today, Fort Bragg and Pope Army Air Field comprise one of the world's largest military installations.

-"Camp Bragg" was established in 1918 when the Army needed to expand its field artillery training facilities in preparation for World War I. They chose this location because it met the following criteria: a climate suitable for year-round training and close proximity to a port and rail transportation.
-Named for Confederate General Braxton Bragg, a former artillery officer from North Carolina, the camp became Fort Bragg in 1922 after Congress decided all artillery sites east of the Mississippi River should become permanent posts.
+Camp Bragg was established in 1918 when the Army needed to expand its field artillery training facilities in preparation for World War I. They chose this location because it met the following criteria: a climate suitable for year-round training and proximity to port and rail transportation.
+Named for Confederate General Braxton Bragg, a former U.S. artillery officer from North Carolina, the camp became Fort Bragg in 1922 after Congress decided all artillery sites east of the Mississippi River should become permanent posts.

-Fort Bragg's rich "airborne" history and tradition was launched in 1934 with the first military parachute jump, which used artillery observation balloons as platforms.
+Fort Bragg's rich airborne history and tradition was launched in 1934 with the first military parachute jump, which used artillery observation balloons as platforms.
 However, it wasn't until two decades later that the post became an airborne training site.

-The War Department officially established "Pope Field" in 1919, and it ranks as one of the oldest installations in the Air Force.
+The War Department officially established Pope Field in 1919, and it ranks as one of the oldest installations in the Air Force.
 It is named after First Lieutenant Harley Halbert Pope who was killed on January 7, 1919, when the JN-4 Jenny he was flying crashed into the Cape Fear River.
-Original operations included photographing terrain for mapping, carrying the mail, and spotting for artillery and forest fires.
+Original operations included photographing terrain for mapping, carrying the mail and spotting for artillery and forest fires.